mitshah1207/cooper/README.md

 # Challenges

 ## Challenges whilst indoors
-No obvious challenges encountered.
-Incessant want to play is perhaps the biggest challenge.
-If he's tired from the walk/play session especially after a few good days of activity, he will leave you alone and just rest.
-'Find it' is the best game, not chucking the toy indoors as this wouldn't really tire him out.
+- No major issues; main challenge is persistent desire to play
+- If well-exercised, will settle and rest
+- “Find it” is the most effective game; avoid indoor fetch as it’s less tiring mentally for him.

 ## Challenges outdoors
 Wants to chase or herd cars when outside.
 We are trying to overcome this by the following:
 - Walking him when there's low traffic and on streets with low volume traffic only
 - Starting to say 'leave it' firmly if he is fixating on a car
-- Sometimes it helps to stop and wait for the traffic to pass.
-He can be gven treats at the same time for leaving it, whilst saying 'leave it' then praising, then re-focussing on you by saying 'look at me'.
+- Sometimes it helps to stop and wait for the traffic to pass, then re-focussing on you by saying 'look at me'.

 Pulling on lead
 - If pulls we do an instant 180 degrees, walk a variable distance back and then do another 180 back to where we were going.
 He's slowly learning but work in progress.
 In future we will try teaching a heel or using a halti.
 Will pull a lot with traffic and when he thinks he's about to play (e.g., entering the park)